allanvillatoro/expense-tracker/backend/README.md

 ## Description

-This is a RESTful API developed using NestJS, which saves and retrieves data to a web app that tracks your expenses.
+This is a RESTful API developed using NestJS that saves and retrieves data for a web app that tracks your expenses.
 It also uses MongoDB as database server.

 ## Installation